 The last thing you need on vacation is a car accident, and especially not in a rental car.
 Before you drive away from the rental company lot, arm yourself with the lowdown on what to do if the worst happens.

-6 Steps to Take If You Crash Your Rental Car
+6 Steps to Take If You Have an Accident in Your Rental Car

 - Assess the situation.
 First, make sure that everyone is safe and that no one is hurt.
 If someone is injured, call 911 immediately.
 If the scene is dangerous, go to a safe location.
 Contact the police to report the incident.